-What is the origin of Montessori education?
+What is the origin of the Montessori method of education?

 Montessori education was founded in 1907 by Dr. Maria Montessori.
 Dr. Montessori based her educational methods on scientific observation of children’s learning processes.
 Guided by her discovery that children teach themselves, Dr. Montessori designed a “prepared environment” in which children could freely choose from a number of developmentally appropriate activities.
 Now, nearly a century after Maria Montessori’s first casa dei bambini (“children’s house”) in Rome, Montessori education is found all over the world, spanning ages from birth to adolescence.

 How do Montessori students learn?

 When was Fort Collins Montessori School (FCMS) founded?

 Fort Collins Montessori School opened its doors in August 2014.
-Currently, Fort Collins Montessori School enrolls children ages 3-6 at its Primary campus, located at 1709 W. Elizabeth St. The Elementary campus, located at 1900 S. Taft Hill Rd, currently educates children from grades 1-6.
+Fort Collins Montessori School serves children ages 3-6 at its Primary campus at 1709 West Elizabeth Street.
+The Elementary campus at 1900 South Taft Hill Road currently serves children from grades 1-6.

 How is Fort Collins Montessori School funded?